 Good and poor examples

-Our Guide to Financial Crime gives examples of good and poor practice of:
+Our Financial Crime Guide and Financial Crime Thematic Reviews guide under Regulatory Guides, gives examples of good and poor practice of:

 - risk assessment